Leftover Turkey Stew

 - Sprinkle the flour over the vegetables and stir to coat evenly.
 Cook, stirring constantly, for 2-3 minutes to form a light roux.

-- Gradually pour in the chicken broth, stirring well to smooth out the mixture.
+- Gradually pour in the chicken broth and gravy, stirring well to smooth out the mixture.
 Bring to a simmer.

 - Add the potatoes and cook uncovered for 10-12 minutes, until just fork-tender.